apocalyptech/bl3mayhem/README.md

 This is a little web app to generate [BL3 Hotfix Mods](http://borderlandsmodding.com/bl3/) to alter various characteristics of BL3's [Mayhem Mode](https://borderlands.fandom.com/wiki/Mayhem_Mode).
-This lets you alter which Mayhem Modifier pools are used in which mayhem levels, what many of the scaling values are in those levels, and which mayhem modifiers are active in each of the pools.
+This lets you alter which Mayhem Modifier pools are used in which mayhem levels, all the various scaling values are in those levels, and which mayhem modifiers are active in each of the pools.

 The scaling values in particular that it lets you edit are: